-Modern-meets-traditional in this picture-perfect bedroom.
-While a textured wall hanging and a not-so-traditional leather headboard leans toward modern aesthetics, the Roman shade and throw pillows offer nods to traditional design.
+Modern meets traditional in this picture-perfect bedroom.
+While a textured wall hanging and a not-so-traditional leather headboard lean toward modern aesthetics, the Roman shade and throw pillows offer nods to traditional design.
 When it comes to decorating, there really are no rules, so get what you like, and you'll find a way to make everything work together.

 Nothing invites drama like a glossy black wall, and this chic bedroom is no exception.
 Note that the bedroom still feels fresh and feminine, courtesy of the muted gold bed frame and soft shades in the space.
 That said, if black paint feels a little too intense for you, navy is another great option.

 Take a Page From the Scandinavians

 Scandinavian design is all about minimalism and warmth by way of a muted color palette and organic materials.
 In this bedroom by Kevin Dumais, the designer seamlessly added unique elements and interesting shapes without losing that sense of European flair.

 Even without the untraditional door, this bedroom is super cool.
 However, the bright yellow barn door makes this space even more interesting.
 Whether you paint it a bold hue or keep it neutral, we can almost guarantee that it will be the most unique element in the room.